rewardhacker00/prime-rl/README.md

 **Reverse Text**

-Finetune `PrimeIntellect/Qwen3-0.6B` (`Qwen/Qwen3-0.6B` but with Qwen-2.5 chat template) to reverse a tiny chunk of text, used as a warmup model train in `vf-reverse-text` environment.
+Finetune `PrimeIntellect/Qwen3-0.6B` (`Qwen/Qwen3-0.6B` but with Qwen-2.5 chat template) to reverse a tiny chunk of text, used as a warmup model train in `reverse-text` environment.
 We use this run in CI.

 ```bash
 uv run sft @ configs/reverse_text/sft.toml